 When one of these powerful storms passes through your neighborhood, it’s highly possible that you’ll be left with storm damage to your roof, siding, or windows.
-If you’re unlucky enough to sustain a damaged roof after a storm, you’ll need to make temporary fixes to save your home from water damage before you’re able to get your roof replaced.
+If you’re unlucky enough to sustain a damaged roof after a storm, you’ll need to make temporary fixes to save your home from water damage before you’re able to get your roof repaired or replaced.

 One of the best ways to do this is by tarping your roof (if a professional roofing contractor isn’t immediately available).
 Follow these 6 steps to learn how to tarp a roof.

 How to Tarp a Roof: What You’ll Need 🧰